michaelgruczel/The-missing-Android-Guideline/README.md

         }
         ...

-* Inject the elements by the @Inject annotation in your code
+* Inject the elements by the @Inject annotation in your code.

     public class MyActivity extends Activity {